veracruz-project/veracruz-examples/i-poc/README.md

 1. Registering the function in CCFaaS

   Two examples are available on [VOD](https://github.com/veracruz-project/video-object-detection.git).
 The difference between big and small is the size of the model, small being in 30MBs and big being around 300MBs.
   The current version VOD in use is v1.3.3.
+The function is registered as "vod_small" for the small model and "vod_big" for the big model.
+You should register one of them at least but registering both is not required.

   1. Small model